[?] Subscribe To This Site

 -There is no debate however, that unipolar depression is the leading cause of disability in the United States.

--The depression drugs, which help to change the chemistry of the brain, are a vital piece of the depression treatment program.
+-The medications, which help to change the chemistry of the brain, are a vital piece of the depression treatment program.
 They can help the sufferer to address the signs of clinical depression with better judgment.

 -Other antidepressants work on the neurotransmitter dopamine.